Robert H. Eckel, MD, FAHA, FACC, FNLA

 Aurora, Colorado

-Robert H. Eckel, MD, FAHA, FACC, FNLA, is Professor Emeritus of Physiology and Biophysics, Charles A. Boettcher Endowed Chair in Atherosclerosis, and Professor of Medicine in the Division of Endocrinology, Metabolism, Diabetes, and Cardiology
+Robert H. Eckel, MD, FAHA, FACC, FNLA, is Professor of Medicine Emeritus in the Division of Endocrinology, Metabolism, and Diabetes, Professor of Physiology and Biophysics, and Charles A. Boettcher Endowed Chair in Atherosclerosis at the University of Colorado Denver Anschutz Medical Campus in Aurora, Colorado.

-Dr. Eckel earned his medical degree from the University of Cincinnati College of Medicine, and completed his residency in Internal Medicine at University of Wisconsin Hospitals in Madison, and fellowship in Metabolism and Endocrinology at the University of Washington School of Medicine in Seattle.
+Dr Eckel is a distinguished alumnus of University of Cincinnati in Cincinnati, Ohio.
+He completed his residency in Internal Medicine at the University of Wisconsin Hospitals in Madison, Wisconsin.
+He completed a fellowship in Metabolism and Endocrinology at the University of Washington School of Medicine in Seattle, Washington.

 Talks by Robert H. Eckel, MD, FAHA, FACC, FNLA